My life is a tree,

 Karle Wilson Baker

-The term eco-hermit seems best to describe what was my way of life until very recently.
+The term eco-hermit seems best to describe what was my way of life for a number of years.

 Even now I choose to live, and to spend much time, alone.